tldr-pages/tldr/COMMUNITY-ROLES.md

    go to https://github.com/tldr-pages/tldr/settings/collaboration
    and add them to the repository as collaborator with write permissions.

-3. Afterwards, add their name to the "Current repository collaborators" in [MAINTAINERS.md](MAINTAINERS.md).
+3. Open a PR adding their name to the "Current repository collaborators" section in [MAINTAINERS.md](MAINTAINERS.md).

-4. Once the steps above are completed, close the issue.
+   Make sure to include "Closes #<issue number>" in the PR description.
+   The issue will then be automatically closed once the PR is merged.

 ### For adding new organization members